 You may be eligible for SIJS if

 - You were abused, neglected or abandoned by one or both of your parents;

 - You cannot be reunited with one or both of your parents;

 - You have never been married; and

 - You currently live in the United States.

 The SIJS program is a multi-step process that traditionally starts in the juvenile court where the child resides.
 The child and their parent or guardian must file a case in a juvenile court and the judge must make a formal finding of mistreatment.
 If a formal finding is made, then a series of applications must be prepared and submitted to the government.
-Before you may be granted a green card, you must meet other guidelines and pass a criminal background check.
+Before you may be granted a green card, the child must meet other guidelines and may have to pass a criminal background check.

 If you believe you or your children may qualify, our experienced legal team can guide you through the application process.
 Call today at (540) 358-5593 to reserve a free consultation.